 US citizens and permanent residents must complete a FAFSA form to receive a scholarship.
-Students who file a FAFSA may also be eligible for the federal TEACH grant, loans, and other forms of financial aid to cover their graduate school expenses.
+Students who file a Free Application for Federal Student Aid (FAFSA) may also be eligible for the federal TEACH grant, loans, and other forms of financial aid to cover their graduate school expenses.

 Why become a teacher?